“A poltergeist will usually claim to be whatever its human observers believe it to be” - Poltergeists & Other Hauntings (Rupert Mathews. 2009)

 The table itself then began to demonstrate some very strange behaviors.
 All of the participants were frisked and the environment was controlled.
 The table began to move even when no one was touching it.
 At one point, it even became stuck in the doorway as it attempted to leave the room.
 When this entity, Philip, was asked to manipulate the lights he would do so and they would flicker.

 The volunteers’ knocks were recorded and compared with the knocks produced by Philip.
 There were distinct differences, however, as Philip’s knocks did not vibrate as long.

 This activity was recorded and later captured on film.
 The table was moved to various locations but the activity continued.
 At a later period of time, the experiment was replicated by a new group of participants.

 Many have noted the similarities between Philip’s abilities and those of the poltergeist.
-These experimenters had tried to create a physical manifestation of a ghost, but instead were rewarded with a different type of haunting altogether; that of the Poltergeist.
+These experimenters had tried to create a physical manifestation of a ghost, but instead were rewarded with a different type of haunting altogether: the Poltergeist.

-There have been many people who have claimed that the original results from the experiment were fraudulent but this has never been confirmed.
+There have been those who’ve claimed that the original results from the experiment were hoaxed, but this has never been confirmed.
 The usual criticism is that the experiment lacked the control factors, which would have made it scientific.
-Attempts by other groups to replicate this experiment have usually, but not always, failed.
+Attempts by other groups to replicate the Philip Experiment have usually, but not always, failed.
 The most successful – though not as powerful – replication has been the Sydney or “Skippy” Experiment.

-Interestingly, the Philip experiment is often quoted as being the inspiration for the upcoming movie the Quiet Ones which is a follow-up to the film Woman in Black.
-The movie is scheduled to be released in 2013.
+Interestingly, the Philip Experiment is often quoted as being the inspiration for the upcoming movie the Quiet Ones, which Hammer Films has said is a “follow-up” to Woman in Black.
+The movie’s scheduled for release on April 25th, 2014.